LordButley/JapanEasy/TESTING.md

     * User feedback - Repeated steps on all pages
         * Check that the buttons to start game, end game and try again have a red border when hovered over.
         * Check that all quiz answers have a red border when hovered over.
-        * Check that all social media links are turn red when hovered over
+        * Check that all social media links turn red when hovered over
-        * Check that the answer chosen turns the *correct* colour ie Green is the answer is indeed correct and red otherwise.
+        * Check that the answer chosen turns the *correct* colour ie Green if the answer is indeed correct and red otherwise.

     * Quiz questions
         * Check that the language choice correctly affects the question and answer language.